 \subsection{Propose Test Sample}

-Our analysis of the posterior and SGLD is done on a restricted domain $\mathcal{D}$ as defined in eq. \ref{eq-Domain}.
-These restrictions over the dataset simplify the proof but are a bit unnatural as they assume we approximately known $c$, the parameter we are trying to estimate.
-In this section, we show that these restrictions could be replaced with a Propose-Test-Release phase \citep{10.1145/1536414.1536466} and common practices in deep learning.
+Our analysis of the posterior and SGLD is done on a restricted domain - $\mathcal{D}(n, \gamma_1, x_h, x_l, c)$.
+These restrictions over the dataset simplify the proof but are a bit unnatural as they assume we approximately know $c$, the parameter we are trying to estimate.
+This section shows that these restrictions could be replaced with a Propose-Test-Release phase \citep{10.1145/1536414.1536466} and common practices in data science.

-When training a statistical model, it is common to first preprocess the data by enforcing it in a bounded region and removing outliers.
+When training a statistical model, it is common to first preprocess the data by restricting it to a bounded region and removing outliers.
 After the data is cleaned, the training process is performed.
 This is especially important in DP, as outliers can significantly increase the algorithm's sensitivity to a single data point and thus hamper privacy.

-Informally Algorithm 1 starts by clipping input to the accepted range.
-It then estimates the average slope and throws away the outliers that deviate too much from the average slope.
+Informally, Algorithm \ref{A-PTR} starts by clipping the input to the accepted range.
+It then estimates a weighted average of the ratio $\frac{y_i}{x_i}$ (line 16) and throws away outliers that deviate too much from it.
 The actual implementation of this notion is a bit more complicated because of the requirement to do so privately.
-Once the database is cleaned, algorithm 1 privately verifies that the number of samples is big enough so the sensitivity of $p(\theta|W)$ to a single change in the database will be small therefore making sampling from $p(\theta |W)$ $(\epsilon, \delta)$ differentially private.
-This method is regarded as Propose-Test-Release, where we first propose a bound over the sensitivity, then test if the database holds this bound, and finally release the result if so.
+Once the dataset is cleaned, Algorithm \ref{A-PTR} privately verifies that the number of samples is big enough, so the sensitivity of $p(\theta|W)$ (where $W$ is the cleaned dataset) to a single change in the dataset will be small, therefore making sampling from $p(\theta |W)$ $(\epsilon, \delta)$ differentially private.
+This method is regarded as Propose-Test-Release, where we first propose a bound over the sensitivity, then test if the dataset holds this bound, and finally release the result if so.

-We define $n_{min}$ in eq. \ref{alg-n_min} at the appendix to be the minimum size of $W$ for which the algorithm will sample from $p(\theta | W)$ with high probability.
+In eq. \ref{alg-n_min} in the appendix, we define $n_{min}$ as the minimum size of $W$ for which the algorithm will sample from $p(\theta | W)$ with high probability.
 We will show later on that this limit ensures that sampling from $p(\theta | W)$ is $(\epsilon, \delta)$ differentially private.

-We define $p(\theta|W)$ be the posterior for the \textit{Bayesian linear regression problem} over database W. From Lemma \ref{PosteriorDistribution} it follows that $p(\theta|W)$ has the form of
+We define $p(\theta|W)$ as the posterior of the 1D linear regression model defined in eq. \ref{LinearModel} over dataset $W$.
+From Lemma \ref{PosteriorDistribution}, it follows that $p(\theta|W)$ has the form of